w3f/Grants-Program/applications/LiquiDot.md

   Cross-chain liquidity optimization: Using Polkadot's XCM, we dynamically allocate liquidity across multiple parachains to improve capital efficiency.

-  -User-defined strategies: Users can select from risk-based strategies (e.g., conservative, moderate, aggressive) tailored to their goals and risk tolerance.
+  - User-defined strategies: Users can select from risk-based strategies (e.g., conservative, moderate, aggressive) tailored to their goals and risk tolerance.

-  -Advanced risk management tools: Features like stop-loss and take-profit thresholds allow users to safeguard positions and automate exits based on market conditions.
+  - Advanced risk management tools: Features like stop-loss and take-profit thresholds allow users to safeguard positions and automate exits based on market conditions.

-  -Custom asset preferences: Users can specify which coins they're interested in, ensuring personalized exposure across pools.
+  - Custom asset preferences: Users can specify which coins they're interested in, ensuring personalized exposure across pools.

-  -Capital control: Users can set maximum allocation per pool, define a minimum acceptable APR, and decide how many pools to distribute their position across.
+  - Capital control: Users can set maximum allocation per pool, define a minimum acceptable APR, and decide how many pools to distribute their position across.

-  -Yield maximization through automation: The system continuously monitors and reallocates liquidity to optimize returns without manual intervention.
+  - Yield maximization through automation: The system continuously monitors and reallocates liquidity to optimize returns without manual intervention.

   -User-friendly automation: Reduces the operational burden on users by automating complex liquidity management strategies.
 - Are there any other projects similar to yours in the Polkadot ecosystem?